Beyond the Horizon (play): Synopsis

+Five years pass by, and both Mrs. Mayo and Mary have died.
+The farm has been ruined and Robert himself is seriously ill from tuberculosis.
+Andrew returns poor again due to illegitimate trading and he brings a doctor to Robert, but the disease has become terminal.

+Now a broken man, Robert drags himself to the fence line one last time so he can observe the horizon and imagine the travels he would never experience.

 Adaptations

 The play was adapted for television and broadcast on PBS Great Performances series in July 1975, directed by Rick Hauser and Michael Kahn.
 The cast featured Richard Backus (Robert Mayo), Kate Wilkinson (Kate Mayo), John Randolph (James Mayo), Edward J. Moore (Andrew Mayo), Maria Tucci (Ruth Atkins), Geraldine Fitzgerald (Mrs. Atkins), John Houseman (Dr. Fawcett), and James Broderick (Captain Scott).
 The play was adapted into an opera by composer Nicolas Flagello in 1983.

 Critical response

 According to the PBS American Experience program, "Theater historians point to O'Neill's Beyond the Horizon, which debuted in 1920, as the first native American tragedy.
 That play emerged from O'Neill's association with the Provincetown Players, one of many so-called 'little theaters' that developed in the 1910s to provide alternative fare to commercial drama of the time."